 - An initial phase of where a person considering becoming a Catholic Christian can ask questions and we can review the basic story of Jesus' life and how that matters to each of us.
 This phase in formally known as inquiry, but can be viewed as a getting to know Jesus phase.

 - A teaching phase, that begins after a person decides he or she is interested in knowing more about Catholicism and the Church.
 This phase is known as the catechumenate, because people preparing for a baptism are called catechumens.

 - A preparation phase, which helps the person who has decided they would like to enter the Catholic church and receive sacraments prepares to receive those sacraments.
 This phase has an emphasis on prayer and reflection, and is known as the period of purification and enlightenment.

 - Finally, there is a reflection phase, after the person has received sacraments in which they further reflect on the mysteries of faith.
 This phase helps people integrate what they learned beforehand with their lived experience.
 This phase is known as Mystagogy, which refers to reflection on the mysteries.

 Our Modified Track for well-formed baptized disciples is more streamlined, corresponding primarily to the teaching phase.

 When Does RCIA Meet?

-WE will have Becoming Catholic Q and A nights on August 10 and 24, 2017 (at 7 PM in the youth room) so people considering the process can learn more about what is involved.
-Generally, the main track of RCIA will attend meet on Wednesday nights from 7 - 8:30 PM in the youth room (beginning Sept 12).
+Generally, the main track of RCIA will attend meet on Wednesday nights from 7 - 8:30 PM in the youth room (beginning Sept 12, 2017).
 As part of the process, we also will attend one of the Sunday masses together (We will decide which one works best as a group).

 Our Modified Track of RCIA (or Baptized Christian Disciples) sets it's meetings by consensus of the group, meaning we work out dates and times when everyone can make every session.